 Gold & Sword Beaches and the British Cemeteries

 Gold Beach was the centre beach of the five designated landing areas of the Normandy Invasion of World War II.
-It was assaulted and taken by units of the British 50th Infantry Division.
-The landing area code-named Gold Beach was 5 miles wide.
+It was taken by units of the British 50th Infantry Division.
+The landing area code-named Gold Beach was five miles wide.
 On the western end of the beach was the small port of Arromanches, and slightly west of that port was the town of Longues-sur-Mer (and the German Battery).

 British Cemetery in Bayeux following the Normandy Invasion during World Way II - ©OTI Bayeux